Online Multi-Agent Pickup and Delivery with Task Deadlines: Numerical Experiments

 \subsection{Evaluation of Task Tardiness}

-The numerical experiments were carried out in a grid environment, representing an automated warehouse, as illustrated in Fig. \ref{env_cover}.
-We generated 151 tasks by randomly selecting pickup and delivery locations from the task endpoints, ensuring no duplication.
+Numerical experiments were conducted in a grid environment, representing an automated warehouse, as illustrated in Fig. \ref{exp_env}.
+We generated 151 tasks by selecting pickup and delivery locations uniformly at random from the task endpoints, ensuring no duplication.
 Each agent moved to the delivery location via the pickup location for the assigned task.
 We varied parameters such as task-release times and deadline duration after task release to examine their significant impact during the experiments (see Table \ref{task_setting}).
 The experiment involved 15 agents, with their initial positions randomly selected from the non-task endpoints.

-We also examined an offline setting where tasks and their release times are predetermined, in contrast to the online setting where tasks can be added at any time.
+We also examined an offline setting where tasks and their release times are predetermined, contrary to the online setting where tasks can be added at any time.
 In an offline setting, tasks can be allocated with foresight to accommodate future tasks and preemptively moved in anticipation of release times.
 Generally, offline methods tend to yield solutions closer to the optimal solution compared to online methods.
-In this context, we referred to the method by Ramanathan et al. \cite{ramanathan2023}, who regarded deadlines in offline tasks as ideal benchmarks.
+Therefore, we referred to the method by Ramanathan et al. \cite{ramanathan2023}, who regarded deadlines in offline tasks as ideal benchmarks.
 They employed a method that sorted tasks based on deadlines and assigned tasks to agents with lower execution costs.

 Fig. \ref{plot_task_swaps} illustrates the results of the proposed method alongside ideal values in the offline setting.
 The horizontal axis represents the weight $\alpha$ used during task assignment, where smaller values prioritize execution cost and larger values prioritize deadlines.
-When $\alpha=0$ and task switching is not employed, the method is equivalent to TP and TPTS \cite{ma2017}.
+When $\alpha=0$ and task switching is not employed, our proposed new task swapping method is equivalent to TP and TPTS \cite{ma2017}.
 The vertical axis indicates the total tardiness for each task, averaged across the results of 30 experiments.
 Our analysis demonstrates that the cumulative tardiness varies depending on the value of $\alpha$ and the presence of task exchanges, regardless of the release frequency and deadlines.